Mijusa/Ewalds_Roguelike/README.md

 ## Music
 The Music is from [pixaby][https://pixabay.com/].
 I only chose free to use and royalty free SFX and edited them a bit with [Audacity](https://www.audacity.de/).

+## AI
+Some of the code was written with the help of ChatGPT or Github Copilot, because im new to JavaScript.

 # License
 This game runs under the MIT License, for more Information see the LICENSE File.